-Rip Empson is a writer and rabble-rouser at TechCrunch.
-He covers startups.
+Before venture capitalizing, Rip spent nearly four years at TechCrunch, the leading technology publication and media dynamo, where he covered startups.
 Why?
-Because some of those startups are the next Googles, Facebooks and Twitters of the world, they just can’t afford the office space yet.
+Because some of those startups could become the next Googles, Facebooks and Twitters of the world, but they just can’t afford the office space yet.
 Plus, entrepreneurs tend to be more insane (and interesting) than the average human.
-Within the Whacky World Of Startups, Rip focuses on music, social, mobile, sports, health and education – with an emphasis on the latter two.
+Within the Whacky World Of Startups, Rip focused most of his attention on chronicling the rise of technology and ambush of innovation on health and education.

 As to what he’s doing right now?
 He’s either transferring his life savings from Scramble With Friends tokens to Bitcoin or vice versa.
 Hard to say, really.